All in One View

 Responding to Change over Following a Plan

 When requirements change, the current plan may no longer be the right plan.
-Agile methods adapt to change by reviewing and revising plans iteratively, over short time periods.
-Agile methods tend to only have detailed plans for the short- to medium-term.
-If (when) changes come, any effort spent on detailed long-term plans would have been wasted.
+Agile teams adapt by reviewing and revising plans iteratively, over short time periods, and only plan the short- to medium-term in detail.
+Any effort spent on detailed long-term plans is wasted as soon as things change — and they will.

 Now you know more about the theory around the Agile Methodology.
 In the next section, we will cover certain Agile development implementations.